kdmeg528/childcare-finder/README.md

 - Google Places API for providing childcare data
 - Streamlit for the web framework
 - Colleagues and friends who encouraged me to keep going
+- Built with guidance from coworkers, online resources, documentation, and Claude

 ---